graphql/graphql-spec/README.md

 the latest release of which is published at https://graphql.github.io/graphql-spec/.

-The latest draft specification can be found at https://graphql.github.io/graphql-spec/draft/ which tracks the latest commit to the master branch in this repository.
+The latest draft specification can be found at https://graphql.github.io/graphql-spec/draft/ which tracks the latest commit to the main branch in this repository.

 Previous releases of the GraphQL specification can be found at permalinks that match their [release tag](https://github.com/graphql/graphql-spec/releases).
 For